Moderna, Johnson & Johnson: What to Know About Booster Shots for Those Who Didn't Get Pfizer Vaccine

 Here's what we know so far:

-Some people who received the Moderna vaccine are already eligible for booster shots, but for those who received Johnson & Johnson, a decision has not yet been made.
+Some people who received the Moderna vaccine are already eligible for booster shots.

-U.S. regulators are expected to decide at a later date on widespread boosters for those brands.
-The government also said it has no data on whether it is safe or effective to mix-and-match and give those people a Pfizer shot.

-But as the FDA's Vaccines and Related Biological Products Advisory Committee debated administering third doses of Pfizer and BioNTech's vaccine, federal health regulators said they needed more time to review Moderna's application for extra doses.

-The U.S. has, however, already approved both Pfizer and Moderna boosters for certain people with weakened immune systems, such as cancer patients and transplant recipients.
+The U.S. has already approved both Pfizer and Moderna boosters for certain people with weakened immune systems, such as cancer patients and transplant recipients.

 According to the CDC, the list includes people who have: